 Northern Nevada Grade-Level Reading Coalition

 Nevada’s children need help.
 Research shows that learning to read and write proficiently are two of the most powerful tools a child needs to grow successfully into adulthood.
 That’s why we’ve launched the Northern Nevada Grade-Level Reading Coalition.
-Our goal is to dramatically increase the literacy proficiency of our children by the end of grade three from a low of 48% to 75% by 2020 across the region.
+Our goal is to help children enter kindergarten ready to learn and support grade-level reading by the end of third grade.

 We cannot do this alone.
 It is a major undertaking that requires the collaboration and guidance of committed individuals, organizations, governmental entities and businesses from many walks of life.
 Based upon the shared recognition of this critical need and the desire to improve the lives of children, leaders from throughout the region have come together as the Northern Nevada Grade-Level Reading Coalition to drive this invaluable effort.